 - 2005-2006 Improving Teacher Quality Grant – SAHES PL107-101 ESEA Title II.
 LSSU partner with AMAESD and

 Community College.
 Two years:$188,964

-- Title III Improving Institutions, member of grant committee $1.7M over 5 yrs.
+- Title III Improving Institutions, member of grant committee - member of writing team $1.7M over 5 yrs.

 - Carl Perkins Vocational and Technical Education Professional Development grant for Hazwoper Train-The-Trainer certification. $2,114

 - Development and Maintenance of a Great Lakes Bald Eagle Database to Provide Support in Governmental Efforts to Protect the

 ” Drs.
 Bowerman, Zimmerman and Myton.
 Great Lakes Protection Fund, GLPF Proposal HE195-2327 $56,647